asv02/Metro-App/README.md

 # Metro-App
-A metro app that helps you to het shortest path in between stations, etc.
+A metro app that helps you to get the shortest path between stations, etc.